<?xml version="1.0" encoding="UTF-8"?>

 <link>https://www.hayleyscottcoaching.com/what-is-ebsa</link>

-<description>EBSA affects 2–5% of school-age children and leaves parents feeling desperate and alone.
-Hayley Scott, parenting coach, explains what it is and how to help.</description>
+<description>EBSA affects many school-age children and leaves parents feeling desperate and alone.
+Find out what it is, why it happens and how to help your child.</description>

 <content:encoded>&lt;div data-rss-type="text"&gt;&#xD;